Project Gemini: Reentry module

-Many components in the capsule itself were reachable through their own small access doors.
+Many components in the capsule itself were accessible through their respective small access doors.
 Unlike Mercury, Gemini used completely solid-state electronics, and its modular design made it easy to repair.

 Gemini's emergency launch escape system did not use an escape tower powered by a solid-fuel rocket, but instead used aircraft-style ejection seats.
 The tower was heavy and complicated, and NASA engineers reasoned that they could do away with it as the Titan II's hypergolic propellants would burn immediately on contact.
 A Titan II booster explosion had a smaller blast effect and flame than on the cryogenically fueled Atlas and Saturn.
 Ejection seats were sufficient to separate the astronauts from a malfunctioning launch vehicle.
 At higher altitudes, where the ejection seats could not be used, the astronauts would return to Earth inside the spacecraft, which would separate from the launch vehicle.

 The main proponent of using ejection seats was Chamberlin, who had never liked the Mercury escape tower and wished to use a simpler alternative that would also reduce weight.
 He reviewed several films of Atlas and Titan II ICBM failures, which he used to estimate the approximate size of a fireball produced by an exploding launch vehicle and from this he gauged that the Titan II would produce a much smaller explosion, thus the spacecraft could get away with ejection seats.

 Maxime Faget, the designer of the Mercury LES, was on the other hand less-than-enthusiastic about this setup.
 Aside from the possibility of the ejection seats seriously injuring the astronauts, they would also only be usable for about 40 seconds after liftoff, by which point the booster would be attaining Mach 1 speed and ejection would no longer be possible.
 He was also concerned about the astronauts being launched through the Titan's exhaust plume if they ejected in-flight and later added, "The best thing about Gemini was that they never had to make an escape."

 The Gemini ejection system was never tested with the Gemini cabin pressurized with pure oxygen, as it was prior to launch.
 In January 1967, the fatal Apollo 1 fire demonstrated that pressurizing a spacecraft with pure oxygen created an extremely dangerous fire hazard.
 In a 1997 oral history, astronaut Thomas P. Stafford commented on the Gemini 6 launch abort in December 1965, when he and command pilot Wally Schirra nearly ejected from the spacecraft: